 Like mine, there are 3128 language groups of people, or tribes, who will not hear about Jesus until Christians intentionally train, equip, support and send someone to tell them.
 (UUPG peoplegroups.org) Some of them have been begging for a missionary for decades.
 No one came.
 No one will come.
 Unless…

 Giving us hope and eternal life will require learning our unwritten language and mysterious culture.
 It will take perseverance and hard work.
 We will be suspicious of your motives and you will need to earn our trust so that we can hear you above our own noise.
 We do have our own beliefs, you know.
 How do we know what you will tell us is true?
 Will you give us God’s talk or your own?
 How will we be able to learn of God ourselves?

-For each of our tribes who know nothing of Jesus there are 125,000 * evangelical Christians who could, if they saw the need, work together to bring hope of eternal life to one language group of people like mine.
+For each of our tribes who know nothing of Jesus there are 150,000* evangelical Christians who could, if they would, work together to bring hope of eternal life to one language group of people like mine.